Walter D. Young: University of British Columbia

 While at UBC, Young founded and served as director of The BC Legislative Internship Programme and initiator of an experimental liberal arts program for first-year university students called "Arts I".
-Young served on the Board of Directors for UBC Press, sat on the committee for long-rage prospects for UBC, and was elected to the Senate by the Joint Faculties.
+Young served on the Board of Directors for UBC Press, sat on the committee for long-range prospects for UBC, and was elected to the Senate by the Joint Faculties.

 University of Victoria

 Young resigned from The University of British Columbia in 1973 to accept a position at The University of Victoria as the Chairman of the Department of Political Science; a position he held until 1978.
 In 1978, Young was elected to be the president of the Canadian Political Science Association, a post he served from 1980 to 1981.

 Political Involvement

 Co-operative Commonwealth Federation and New Democratic Party

 Young was an active member of the Co-operative Commonwealth Federation and was a founding member of the New Democratic Party during its creation.
 As a good friend and advisor of Tom Berger, he worked closely with him during the 1968 NDP Provincial Leadership campaign and served as an education advisor from 1973-1975 to the Provincial NDP government.

 While doing his Ph.D. in Toronto, Young was an active member of the Ontario NDP.
 On his return to British Columbia, Young served as the Vice-President of the British Columbia NDP.